hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_01-getting-started-with-azure.md

     A new browser tab should open to display Azure billing documentation.

-1. Take a moment to scan the contents of the **Prevent unexpected charges with Azure billing and cost management** page.
+1. Take a moment to scan the contents of the **I have unexpected charges.
+How do I understand them?** page.

     If *you* are using a paid Azure subscription and you are responsible for billing (you are the Account Administrator), you can set up cost alerts to help manage your billing.